ddnexus/pagy/docs/extras/meilisearch.md

 ==- `Pagy.new_from_meilisearch(results, **vars)`

 This constructor accepts a `Meiliserch` object, plus the optional pagy variables.
-It automatically sets the `:items`, `:page` and `:count` pagy variables extracted/calculated out of it.
+It automatically sets the `:limit`, `:page` and `:count` pagy variables extracted/calculated out of it.

 ==- `pagy_meilisearch(pagy_search_args, **vars)`